SFDigitalServices/design-system/docs/components/fields-and-forms.md

 #### Field status message

-The field status message contains the error message or success message for that field.
+The status message contains text describing the field's error or success status.

 The string should be pertinent to the specific text field and not a status message related to the entirety of the form section.